apache/fluo-recipes/docs/table-optimization.md

 ## Background

-Recipes may need to make Accumulo specific table modification for optimal performance.
+Recipes may need to make Accumulo specific table modifications for optimal performance.
 Configuring the Accumulo tablet balancer and adding splits are two optimizations that are currently done.
 Offering a standard way to do these optimizations makes it easier to use recipes correctly.
 These optimizations